Infrastructure

 A Sh125 billion (US$1.2 billion) contract to build the segment was awarded to Turkish construction firm Yapi Merkezi and Portugal’s Mota-Engil Africa in February last year.

-Phase one of the Tanzania standard gauge railway is designed for passenger trains with speeds of 160km/h and freight trains of a top speed of 120km/h.
+Phase one of the Tanzania standard gauge railway is designed for passenger trains with speeds of 160km/h and freight trains with a top speed of 120km/h.
 The segment will have six stations including a dry port at Ruvu.

 “The standard gauge railway and a dry port in Dodoma will boost the development of central regions,” President John Magufuli said on Thursday shortly before laying the foundation stone for the project in Dodoma.

-President Magufuli added that after completion of the Dar es Salaam to Dodoma railway line, the government will extend the standard gauge railway to Mwanza covering 1,219 kilometres.
+President Magufuli added that after the completion of the Dar es Salaam to Dodoma railway line, the government will extend the standard gauge railway to Mwanza covering 1,219 kilometres.

-Tanzania’s RELI Assets Holding Company (RAHCO) recently said that phase one of the project is now 20 per cent complete, adding that the railway will be the best in Africa upon final completion.
+Tanzania’s RELI Assets Holding Company (RAHCO) recently said that phase one of the project is now 20 per cent complete, adding that the railway will be the best in Africa upon completion.

 “We are building a railway line capable of allowing 2km-long trains to exchange routes at stations while the ones in other countries are less than a kilometre long,” RAHCO project manager Maizo Mgedzi said.